Year One, Block One

 Between years 2 and 3, you can undertake the year-long Diploma in Apple Development.
 This will give you an opportunity to become an accredited apple developer alongside your degree.
 After successfully completing the diploma and your undergraduate degree, you’ll graduate with an enhanced degree: BA (Hons) Fashion Textiles: Print (with Apple Development).

 The third year kicks off with a highly creative explorative term, where you will be generating your own design theme and concept alongside active creative testing, prototyping and making in your specialist subject to generate innovate potential.
 The Design Synthesis unit asks you to explore and define your chosen direction and audience for your textiles.
 With the focus being exploration, the project outcomes are tailored to your aspiring direction and outcomes may vary depending on your personal direction.
 This unit will explore and inform design for possible futures and prepare you for the Final Major Project in Block Two.
 The Contextualising Practice unit develops your historical and theoretical understanding of fashion through a research-led, extended essay.

 - Design Synthesis 40 Credits

 Year Three, Block Two

-In response to Block One, you’ll consolidate and plan your own programme of work for your final textile collection, where you’ll develop a professional textile/ fashion industry portfolio you require to confidently present yourself to the design industry.
-Work completed can be further enhanced with collaborative connections with the dynamic fashion courses.
+In response to Block One, in the Final Major Project unit, you’ll consolidate and plan your own programme of work for your final textile collection, where you’ll develop a professional textile/ fashion industry body of work you require to confidently present yourself to the design industry.
+Your final work can be further enhanced with collaborative connections with the dynamic fashion courses.